What is Considered Personal Injury in a Road Traffic Accident: Key Factors Explained

 How Long Does a Personal Injury Claim Take?

-The first application made by your solicitor on your behalf is to submit your application to the Personal Injuries Board to be assessed.
-PIAB has nine months to revert your solicitor with their assessment.
-Following their assessment, both you and the defendant’s insurance company will have 28 days to accept or reject the award.
+The initial step taken by your solicitor is to submit your application to the Personal Injuries Resolution Board for evaluation.
+PIRB generally takes nine months to provide their assessment.
+After their evaluation, both you and the defendant’s insurance company have 28 days to accept or reject the award.

 2. The Defendant’s Insurance Company

-While your solicitor will endeavour to progress your case promptly, they cannot control the speed at which the insurance companies act.
+Although your solicitor strives to advance your case rapidly, they cannot control the pace at which insurance companies respond.

 4. Legal Proceedings